Afghanistan: Agriculture

 Agricultural production is the backbone of Afghanistan's economy and has traditionally dominated the economy, employing about 40% of the workforce as of 2018.
 The country is known for producing pomegranates, grapes, apricots, melons, and several other fresh and dry fruits.
-It is also known as the world's largest producer of opium – as much as 16% or more of the nation's economy is derived from the cultivation and sale of opium.
-It is also one of the world's top producers of cannabis.
+Afghanistan also became the world's top producer of cannabis in 2010.
+In March 2023, however, cannabis production was banned by a decree from Hibatullah Akhundzada.

 Saffron, the most expensive spice, grows in Afghanistan, particularly Herat Province.
-In recent years, there has been an uptick in saffron production, which authorities and farmers trying to replace poppy cultivation.
+In recent years, there has been an uptick in saffron production, which authorities and farmers are using to try to replace poppy cultivation.
 Between 2012 and 2019, the saffron cultivated and produced in Afghanistan was consecutively ranked the world's best by the International Taste and Quality Institute.
 Production hit record high in 2019 (19,469 kg of saffron), and one kilogram is sold domestically between $634 and $1147.

-The availability of cheap diesel-powered water pumps imported from China and Pakistan, and in the 2010s, of cheap solar power to pump water, resulted in expansion of agriculture and population in the southwestern deserts of Afghanistan in Kandahar Province, Helmand Province and Nimruz Province in the 2010s.
+The availability of cheap diesel-powered water pumps imported from China and Pakistan, and in the 2010s, of cheap solar power to pump water, resulted in expansion of agriculture and population in the southwestern deserts of Afghanistan in Kandahar, Helmand and Nimruz provinces in the 2010s.
 Wells have gradually been deepened, but water resources are limited.
-Opium is the major crop, but as of 2022, was under attack by the new Taliban government which, in order to suppress opium production, was systematically suppressing water pumping.
+Opium is the major crop, but as of 2022, was under attack by the new Taliban government which, to suppress opium production, was systematically suppressing water pumping.
+In a 2023 report, poppy cultivation in southern Afghanistan was reduced by over 80% as a result of Taliban campaigns to stop its use toward opium.
+This included a 99% reduction of opium growth in the Helmand Province.
+In November 2023, a U.N report showed that in the entirety of Afghanistan, poppy cultivation dropped by over 95%, removing it from its place as being the world's largest opium producer.